adiessl/vscode-backtix/README.md

 If your answer to the last question is *"Too many"* – **BacktiX** to the rescue!
 No more fumbling around, just use the **quick fixes** this extension provides and convert strings instantly.

+**Please note:** starting with version 3.0.0, **BackTix** is a web extension, so it can not only be used inside VS Code desktop, but also on VS Code for the Web (including `vscode.dev` and `github.dev`) and in services like GitHub Codespaces.

 ## Features

 * Convert any string type to any other string type, for example: